cdcarter/statister/README.md

 Components (in the form of ddocs)
 =================================

-* "team" and "player" -- these ddocs are purely for generating statistics based on game documents.  they are primarily views (with some shows and lists)
 * "stats" -- the ddoc for entering in stats by hand, and also displaying stats.
+This has near full SQBS features now.
 * "gameplay" -- the module for live gameplay, creating conversion and buzz documents, and compiling game documents.
 * "bracketing.rb" -- a little ruby script that will make stub game records based on a JSON input.